Skip to content

 Now that you know a little more about park model homes, mobile homes, manufactured homes, and modular homes, you can make the right choice for you and your family.
 If you’re eager to find a park model home for temporary or seasonal living, why not search for a home at Simple Life?

-With communities in North Carolina and Florida, you can find an ideal home that fits your needs and a community of others like you who enjoy leading an active, healthy lifestyle.
-Visit our website today to see our available properties!
+With communities in North Carolina, you can find an ideal home that fits your needs and a community of others like you who enjoy leading an active, healthy lifestyle.
+One of the biggest perks of choosing a park model home is access to thoughtfully designed home communities.

-Frequently Ask Questions (F.A.Q.)
+Frequently Asked Questions (F.A.Q.)

 What’s the difference between a mobile home and a park model?